RaviTeja444/health-wellness/Sindhu/Readme.md

 - Jira link: https://health-wellness.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=HEAL&quickFilter=1

-- Later, we had a meeting and discussed about the use of our application from user's perspective.
+- Later, we had a zoom meeting for about an hour and discussed about the use of our application from user's perspective.
 ## Questions and answers discussed:
 - What are the roles of each indicudial?
 Ans:We discussed about our interests towards each role that is Project manager, DataBase Administrator, Team Leader and Full stack developer and assigned ourselves the roles.
 - What is the objective of our project?
 Ans: We discussed the objective, cost and schedule of the project.